isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-extensor-tendonitis/index.md

 Asics Nimbus 22 has an outsole that features AHAR material.
 This durable rubber compound offers protection against excessive wear and tear.
 This abrasion-resistant rubber compound is also found on those critical parts of the outsole to promote the shoes durability.

-The flex grooves beneath the outsole provide needed traction on wet/ slippery surfaces making them ideal for [running on snow and ice](https://pestpolicy.com/best-running-shoes-for-ice-and-snow/).
-They also encourage the foot to flex naturally for a more responsive ride.
+The flex grooves beneath the outsole provide needed traction on wet/ slippery surfaces making them ideal for [running on snow and ice](https://pestpolicy.com/best-running-shoes-for-ice-and-snow/).They also encourage the foot to flex naturally for a more responsive ride.

 Trusstic technology promotes the shoes stability and longevity.
 The molded EVA sockliner with a padded footbed offers extra comfort to feet.
 The sockliner also offers protection to feet preventing irritation, pain on top of the foot, or blisters.
 Ortholite X-40 technology provides additional cushioning.